 By far the most picturesque town in Cornwall, (if the likes of artists like JMW Turner and Henry Moore flocking there to paint it is anything to go by!)
 St Ives is England’s own little slice of paradise.

 Not only does St Ives boast the UK’s mildest climate, and four beautiful beaches to enjoy it on, but it is also home to world-class restaurants, exhibitions and one of the world’s four Tate galleries.

 Popular things to do in St Ives include taking a short boat trip from the harbour to meet some of the friendly residents of Seal Island, or catching the scenic St Ives Bay Line into town from St Erth Station.

-St Ives is a great place to base yourselves on a holiday in Cornwall due to the vast amenities in the town and the number of beauty spots in the surrounding area that you can easily drive to.
+St Ives is a great place to base yourselves on a holiday in Cornwall due to its vast golden beaches and the number of beauty spots in the surrounding area that you can easily drive to.

 Porthcurno Beach and The Minack Theatre

-One of the scenic places in Cornwall you can drive to from St Ives is Porthcurno Beach.
+One of the most scenic and distinctive places you can visit in Cornwall is Porthcurno Beach.

 Imagine a golden triangle of sand backed by rolling green hills, add azure waters and pop an open-air theatre carved into the rock onto the clifftop, and you start to get a picture of this stunning place on the westerly tip of Cornwall near Land’s End.

 Although it looks like something the ancient Greeks erected, the Minack Theatre is, in fact, the work of a determined lady named Rowena Cade who began building the open-air theatre in her clifftop garden in the 1930’s.

 Today, you can explore the unique venue by day, catch a performance under the stars at night, and learn more about the Rowena Cade story in the Minack Exhibition Centre.